ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ## Moving data to the cloud
 {: move-data-to-cloud}

 Depending on your network bandwidth and size constraints, data moving process is as simple as creating an *OVA* or *mksysb* (root volume group) image, and a set of *savevg* images for data volumes.
-By using an *OVA* or *mksysb* image, you can build or provision a VM and then proceed to migrate by using the **restvg** command.
+By using an *OVA* or *mksysb* image, you can build or provision a VM and then proceed to migrate the data volume groups of the VM by using the **restvg** command.

 You can use following methods to back up your on-premise data and move the data to IBM {{site.data.keyword.powerSys_notm}}.